utkarshcmu/grafana.org/source/blog/temp/temp.md

 ### Internal metrics

 Do you want metrics about viewing metrics?
-Of couse you do!
+Of course you do!
 In this release we added support for sending metrics about Grafana to graphite.
 You can configure interval and server in the config file.

 ### Breaking changes